Biggio’s homer sends Blue Jays to 7-3 win over Royals

 Keller, who fanned four of his first five batters, was cruising along until Hernandez came up in the fifth.
 He sent a mistake splashing into the fountains an estimated 450 feet from home plate.

-Biggio then led off the sixth with a single.
-Grichuk turned on a 2-1 pitch moments later, sending it over the left-field wall for his 17th homer.
+Biggio then led off the sixth with a single, and Randal Grichuk turned on a 2-1 pitch moments later, sending it over the left-field wall for his 17th homer.
+It was his second against Kansas City this season.

-Keller, who came into the game with the third-stingiest home run rate in the majors, breezed through the seventh inning and manager Ned Yost left him in to start the eighth.
-That’s when Biggio followed up a deep foul ball with an even deeper fair one for a solo shot that gave the Blue Jays the lead again.
+Keller, who came into the game with the third-stingiest home run rate in the majors, breezed through the seventh and manager Ned Yost left him in to start the eighth.
+That’s when Biggio followed a deep foul ball with an even deeper fair one for a solo shot that gave the Blue Jays the lead again.

+“A tie ballgame, but he still felt strong in that situation and I’m not bringing in a reliever if a guy gets on,” Yost said.
+“I wanted him to keep the ball in the park, which didn’t happen.”

 Toronto tacked on three more runs in the ninth to put the game away.